Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Abstract

 \section{Abstract}

-Mean-shift-based approaches have recently emerged as the most effective methods for robot swarm shape assembly tasks.
-These methods rely on image-based representations of target shapes to compute local density gradients and perform mean-shift exploration, which constitute their core mechanism.
-However, such image representations incur substantial memory overhead, which can become prohibitive for high-resolution or 3D shapes.
-To overcome this limitation, we propose a memory-efficient tree map representation that hierarchically encodes user-specified shapes and is applicable to both 2D and 3D scenarios.
-Building on this representation, we design a behavior-based distributed controller that enables assignment-free shape assembly.
-Comparative 2D and 3D simulations against a state-of-the-art mean-shift algorithm demonstrate one to two orders of magnitude lower memory usage and two to three times faster shape entry while maintaining comparable uniformity.
-Finally, we validate the framework through physical experiments with 6 to 7 UAVs, confirming its real-world practicality.
+Mean-shift-based approaches have recently emerged as a representative class of methods for robot swarm shape assembly.
+They rely on image-based target-shape representations to compute local density gradients and perform mean-shift exploration, which constitute their core mechanism.
+However, such representations incur substantial memory overhead, especially for high-resolution or 3D shapes.
+To address this limitation, we propose a memory-efficient tree representation that hierarchically encodes user-specified shapes in both 2D and 3D.
+Based on this representation, we design a behavior-based distributed controller for assignment-free shape assembly.
+Comparative 2D and 3D simulations against a state-of-the-art mean-shift algorithm show one to two orders of magnitude lower memory usage and two to four times faster shape entry.
+Physical experiments with 6 to 7 UAVs further validate real-world practicality.